alice-doc/alice-analysis-tutorial/analysis/setup.md

 To run your own analysis task, you will also need to download a file that contains reconstructed collisions.
 This input file is called **AliAOD.root**, short for Analysis Object Data.
 In the following steps, will assume that we are looking at Pb-Pb data that was taken in 2015.
 You can also choose to run on data from a different period or collision system.

 ## Source your environment
 We will get the data form the ALICE file catalogue.
-To access the file catalogue, you will need to use AliEn-Runtime and have a valid Grid certificate.
+To access the file catalogue, you will need to use xjalienfs or xalienfs packages and have a valid Grid certificate.
 This means that, at this point, we will assume that you have built all the ALICE software (see [our build manual for that](https://alice-doc.github.io/alice-analysis-tutorial/building/) ).

 Load your ALICE environment as [explained here](https://alice-doc.github.io/alice-analysis-tutorial/building/#use-the-software-you-have-built), e.g. by doing